 An extension of the Blue Line Forest Park Branch was introduced early in the I-290 Study by stakeholders and received strong support for testing as an initial alternative in Round 1.
-As described in Section 2.3.3.1, a 3.5 mile extension of the Forest Park Branch from its existing terminus west to a new terminal station near Mannheim Road was relatively the most cost-effective extension.
-A majority (54 percent) of new ridership is estimated to consist of diversions from existing CTA, Metra, and Pace services, and more critically, current land uses along a Blue Line extension do not generate forecasted ridership to support a heavy rail transit extension.
-As described above, CTA's current focus is on their backlog of bringing the existing heavy rail transit system to a state of good repair, as well as other capacity enhancement priorities.
-The CTA acknowledged that future land use changes will be needed along the extension before the agency can support this major capital investment.
-For these reasons CTA is not currently pursuing an extension of the Blue Line.
+As described in Section 2.3.3.1, a 3.5-mile-long extension of the Forest Park Branch from its existing terminus west to a new terminal station near Mannheim Road was the most cost-effective extension.
+Most (54 percent) of the new ridership is estimated to consist of diversions from existing CTA, Metra, and Pace services, and more critically, current land uses along a Blue Line extension do not generate forecasted ridership to support an HRT extension.
+As described above, CTA's current focus is on their backlog of bringing the existing HRT system to a state of good repair, as well as other capacity enhancement priorities.
+CTA acknowledged that future land use changes would be needed along the extension before the agency can support this major capital investment.
+For these reasons, CTA is not currently pursuing an extension of the Blue Line.

-As part of this I-290 Study, IDOT has committed to a multi-modal approach to alternatives development, and as part of this approach, all DEIS build alternatives include reserving space within the existing right-of-way from east of Forest Park to Mannheim Road as a potential future transit corridor either as an extension of the Blue Line or other fixed guideway transit extension.
+As part of this I-290 Study, IDOT has committed to a multimodal approach to alternatives development and, as part of this approach, all DEIS build alternatives include reserving space within the existing right-of-way from east of Forest Park to Mannheim Road as a potential future transit corridor either as an extension of the Blue Line or other fixed guideway transit extension.
 Express bus service could be provided as an initial transit extension service concept in this section, operating on the proposed shoulder or in a managed lane prior to any future heavy rail transit extension.
 Figure 2-28 depicts the convertible expressway section with the ultimate configuration accommodating the proposed Blue Line extension.
-The Blue Line Forest Park Branch west extension is listed as an unconstrained major capital project in the CMAP GO TO 2040 Comprehensive Regional Plan Update.
+The Blue Line Forest Park Branch west extension is listed as an unconstrained major capital project in the Chicago Metropolitan Agency for Planning (CMAP) GO TO 2040 Comprehensive Regional Plan Update.